 In addition to using a lubricant, you might also want to consider a topical estrogen that comes in the form of a cream, suppository, ring, and tablet.
 Estrogen topicals may be the most effective treatment because they replace what’s missing in postmenopausal women: estrogen, says Howard Zacur, MD, PhD, director of reproductive endocrinology and infertility fellowships and professor of gynecology and obstetrics at Johns Hopkins Medicine in Baltimore, Maryland.
 If you want to give this method a try, discuss options with your OBGYN, who will write you a prescription if you both decide this option is best for you.

-These are the best seven lubes to try for sex after menopause:
+Without further ado, these are the best lubes to try for sex after menopause:

 This glycerin- and paraben-free vegan formula is silicone-based and contains added vitamin E to comfort skin without sticky residue.
 Plus, its thin and silky texture doesn’t dry out quickly, making it “perfect for those experiencing more severe vaginal dryness caused by menopause,” says Lisa Finn, brand manager and sex educator of sex toy shop Babeland.